novakov-alexey-zz/http4s-spnego/README.md

 1. Make sure Kerberos is installed and configured for your server and client machines.
 2. Configure test server with proper realm, principal, keytab path (see config above)
-3. Authenticated client via `kinit` CLI tool to the same realm used for the server side
+3. Authenticate client via `kinit` CLI tool to the same realm used for the server side
 4. Start test server: `sbt 'project test-server' run`
 5. Use `curl` or Web-Browser to initiate a negotiation request (google for that or try this [link](http://www.microhowto.info/howto/configure_firefox_to_authenticate_using_spnego_and_kerberos.html)).
-Using curl:
+In case you want to test with  `curl`, there is command for that:

 ```bash
 curl -k --negotiate -u : -b ~/cookiejar.txt -c ~/cookiejar.txt http://<yourserver>:8080/